sharetribe/flex-docs/src/docs/tutorial-branding/change-logo/index.md

     ├── containers
     └── forms
 ```

-_TODO: Figure out if this article makes sense now that all the confs are
-in the same file_

 The main component has the same name as the directory it lies:
 Logo/Logo.js.
 If you open that file, you'll notice that logo images are